-Local accredited journal: R International accredited journal: R ISI accredited journal: R DHET accredited journal: R This amount must be approved by the supervisor and the payment of this amount will be based solely on his/her discretion.
-This incentive is available for a maximum of articles.
-3.3 Other incentives: The Department undertakes to pay to the student the following incentives for specific agreements between the student and the study leader: Early graduation incentive: If the thesis is approved for examination and submitted for examination on or before 1 September of Year 2, and the student proceeds to graduate in December of Year 2, an early graduation incentive of R will be paid to the student.
-This amount must be approved by the supervisor and the payment of this amount will be based solely on his/her discretion.
-Progre ess reports: MEng and PhD students are required to submit a progress report during every year of enrolment, whilst PhD students are required to submit a total of five progress reports.
-The progress report is due on 20 July of every year of enrolment.
-4.2 These reports must be written by the student and signed off by their study leader before being submitted on Sunleam by 20 July.
-4.3 The required contents of these reports are described in Appendix A; 4.4 The progress reports are reviewed by the Postgraduate Co-ordinator before the list of students approved for bursary payments are released to the Departmental Officer.
-4.5 No bursary payments are made unless the progress report has been approved by both the study leader and the Postgraduate Co-ordinator.
+- 4.1 MEng and PhD students are required to submit a progress report during every year of enrolment, whilst PhD students are required to submit a total of five progress reports.
+The progress report is due on 31 July of every year of enrolment. - 4.2 These reports must be written by the student and signed off by their study leader before being submitted on Sunlearn by 31 July. - 4.3 The required contents of these reports are described in Appendix A; - 4.4 The progress reports are reviewed by the Postgraduate Co-ordinator before the list of students approved for bursary payments are released to the Departmental Officer; - 4.5 No bursary payments are made unless the progress report has been approved by both the study leader and the Postgraduate Co-ordinator.